finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

     PortfoliosApi apiInstance = new PortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the portfolio to list the properties for.
     String code = "code_example"; // String | The code of the portfolio to list the properties for.
 Together with the scope this uniquely              identifies the portfolio.
-    String effectiveAt = "effectiveAt_example"; // String | The effective datetime at which to list the portfolio's properties.
+    String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to list the portfolio's properties.
 Defaults to the current LUSID system datetime if not specified.
     OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to list the portfolio's properties.
 Defaults to return the latest version of each property if not specified. try {
       PortfolioProperties result = apiInstance.getPortfolioProperties(scope, code, effectiveAt, asAt);